Office: Mary Moody Northen Hall, Room 275

-Mrs. Bertrand is currently the choreographer of the musical drama, “TEXAS”, the outdoor epic celebrating the Texas Panhandle in the Palo Duro Canyon.
-Being with the production for several seasons, she strives to teach the professionalism that is expected in this professional production in the dance classes that she teaches.
+Bertrand is the official show choreographer of TEXAS the outdoor epic located in the Palo Duro Canyon State Park.
+Being with the production for several seasons, she strives to teach the professionalism that is expected in this professional production in the dance classes that she instructs.

-Mrs. Bertrand also holds the position of Academy Director of Lone Star Dance Academies, which is the official dance schools of Lone Star Ballet Inc., located in Amarillo, Texas.
-She is responsible for the educational components, academy procedures, its curriculum, student activities and promotes higher education amongst her students.
+Bertrand has served as Academy Director of Lone Star Dance Academies, the official dance schools of Lone Star Ballet Inc., where her relationship continues as consultant.
+Responsibilities included the educational components, academy procedures, its curriculum, student activities and the promoting and advising higher education amongst students.

-Mrs. Bertrand continues to do guest choreography, instruct master classes and workshops.
-She has been an artist in residence with Texas Commission on the Arts touring roster and is a member of the Dallas Dance Council.
-She has held past memberships including the American Alliance for Health, Physical Education, Recreation and Dance (AAHPRD), Congress on Research in Dance (CORD), and the Society of Dance History Scholar (SDHS) She has also worked as education director for the Texas Panhandle Heritage Foundation, creating curriculum ties and programs in association with the Windows on a Wider World project through the Globe News Center for the Performing Arts.
+Bertrand continues to do guest choreography, instruct master classes and workshops.
+She has been an artist in residence with Texas Commission on the Arts and has held memberships with the American Alliance for Health, Physical Education, Recreation and Dance (AAHPRD), Congress on Research in Dance (CORD), and the Society of Dance History Scholar (SDHS).

 Bertrand attends the Southeastern Theatre Conference each year and the United Professional Theatre Auditions.
 She is certified with Dance Masters of America and is the Education Director for the Texas Panhandle Heritage Foundation, creating curriculum ties and programs in association with the Windows on a Wider World project.
 These outreaches are designed to educate our future generation of artists waiting to explore their journey in the arts.